dhunganabibek/aws-certification-notes/README.md

 ## questions

-These questiions and answer are complied from here: https://www.youtube.com/@sthithapragnakk
+These questions and answer are complied from here: https://www.youtube.com/@sthithapragnakk
 Please visit the site for more information and description.